 The thing that I did get from this event, that was entirely unexpected, were the words my husband imparted to me.
 He said, “It is something that you just tried.”
 Every once in awhile he says something unexpected that fills me with pride and worth.

-So, I will take the lack of rely to be a sign for this.
-I will fight the urge not to bombard him with further letters.
+So, I will take the lack of reply to be a firm no and I will fight the urge not to bombard him with further letters.